takzok/ace-helm/ibm-ace-dev/README.md

 > **Tip**: You can use the default [values.yaml](values.yaml)

+## Resources Required

+This chart uses the following resources by default:

+- 1 CPU core
+- 0.5 Gi memory

+See the [configuration](## Configuration) section for how to configure these values.

+## Limitations

+* This Chart can run only on amd64 architecture type.

+## Useful Links

 [View the IBM App Connect Enterprise Dockerfile repository on Github](https://github.com/ot4i/ace-docker)

 [View the Official IBM App Connect Enterprise for Developers Docker Image in Docker Hub](https://hub.docker.com/r/ibmcom/ace/)